 It’s not called the “shotgun sniper” for nothing.
-The Triple Take is a sniper that excels in close-quarters combat, although it’s still decently handy at range too.
-It might not be the strongest sniper, but it has its uses.
+The Triple Take is a marksman rifle that excels in close-quarters combat, although it’s still decently handy at range too.

 Apex Legends Triple Take damage stats